-BI is the consistent tendency to show marked behavioural restrain or fearfulness with unfamiliar people, situations, or events (Kagan, Reznick, & Snidman, 1988).
-About 15% of typically developing children display BI (Fox et al., 2005).
-The prediction that BI would directly predict anxiety in kids was supported, consistent with a large body of research supporting this association.
-However, this does not mean that all children with BI will develop these disorders.
+Behavioural inhibition is the consistent tendency to show marked behavioural restrain or fearfulness with unfamiliar people, situations, or events (Kagan, Reznick, & Snidman, 1988).
+About 15% of typically developing children display behavioural inhibition (Fox et al., 2005).
+The prediction that behavioural inhibition would directly predict anxiety in children was supported, consistent with a large body of research supporting this association.
+However, this does not mean that all children with behavioural inhibition will develop these disorders.
 Degan and Fox (2007) suggested that environmental factors and/or building resilience over time can help to prevent such disorders.

 Family aggregate studies indicated that children of parents with anxiety and depression are at increased risk for developing an anxiety disorder (Beidel & Turner, 1997).
 This study indicated that mum’s negative affect directly predicted child anxiety.
 However, it remains unclear whether this was due to genetic or environmental influences or both.